 - Cersei opens a conversation with Tyrion with "You monster!" because he is sending her daughter Myrcella away to Dorne.

 - Joffrey is casually called a monster by Loras in Season 1.
-In Season 3, Sansa admits that Joffrey is a monster to Olenna and Margaery Tyrell after significant prodding.
+In Season 3, Sansa admits, with great gravitas, that Joffrey is a monster to Olenna and Margaery Tyrell after significant prodding.
+Not that anyone who isn't Cersei has anything nicer to say about him.

 - Joffrey has the gall to refer to Tyrion as "You little monster" during one of his rants.
 Tyrion snarks back nonchalantly.